 Our fiberglass fabrication for the hull and cap is all hand laid with no wood found in any parts on the boat at all.
 The fabrication focuses on light weight without giving up on strength and durability.
 The combination of bulkheads and stringers creates a unique chambered flotation system that is missing in some boats focused on speed due to weight of normal floatation foam materials.
 This chambered flotation system operates similar to bulkhead chambers in ocean-going ships and inflatables.

 Team Fat Cat continues the pursuit of our goal of creating unique watercraft by developing new designs and custom upgrades for our current models: Our DW-16, CB- 21 "Manta Ray" (two models), CB-2104 "Tournament Edition", HV-24, CB-25 (two models), SC-25 "Snipper", HV-26, DW-28 and the new "Osprey" are in production.
-Custom upgrades are always available on any Fat Cat model, from custom paint, rigging options, t- tops, and anything else our customers can dream up.
+Custom upgrades are always available on any Fat Cat model.
+Custom paint, rigging options, t-tops, or anything else our customers can dream up.

 OUR CLIENTS SAY